kkarandikar0807/school_information/README.md

 IT IS SAFER TO USE THE DATABASE WHICH IS ALREADY HOSTED ON CLOUD, AS IT ALREADY CONTAINS THE USER admin.

+# WAYS TO USE THE APP: -

+Ways to use the app: -

+When you login, you should be able to see a search box.
+Select a school -> Click the university icon(first button) to get the required data.

+You can also head to the portal (Admin Portal) from the navbar where you can add delete or update users.
+You wont be able to delete the admin user(this is the default user).